Dyawk/Averaging-Calculator/README.md

 # Averaging-Calculator
-Don't know why I done that, I was probably bored.
+Don't know why I did that, I was probably bored.
 Just a simple averaging calculator.
 You can edit everything on it if you want. <br>
 To avoid crashes, use commas instead of periods in your values.

 **• Java:** Java 1.8 <br>